Please describe your project proposal.

 The College Sponsorship Program is a commitment of personal and financial support for up to 5 years to foster youth attending 4-year institutions.
 In addition to a $15,000/ five-year scholarship, each youth is paired one-on-one with a College Counselor.
 Counselors serve as the key source of support, guidance and as a resource throughout a student’s college experience.
 The program also includes paid internships, enrichment activities and post-graduation planning.
 By keeping youth involved, engaged, and interested in their education through close, mentoring relationships with UFC counselors, the CSP is increasing college graduation rates for foster youth.

-Thanks to the generous support of the William & Flora Hewlett Foundation, UFC is in the first phase of work that will result in an impact evaluation of our programs by an independent party.
+Thanks to the generous support of the William & Flora Hewlett Foundation, UFC is is working towards an impact evaluation of our programs by an independent party.
 The overarching aim of this evaluation is to assess the effectiveness of UFC’s programs in improving outcomes for both current and former foster youth.
 In addition, we plan to study the impact of UFC’s relationship-based approach to serving youth.

 UFC has been utilizing Social Solutions’ Efforts to Outcomes (ETO) database since 2009.
 As of January 2015, we have implemented redesigned “Touchpoints” – the interfaces that program staff uses to input data – for all UFC programs, and we are currently refining the process of data collection and reporting.
 UFC Counselors are responsible for entering data on all their interactions with the youth they serve.
-Review of the data is the role of our Outcomes & Evaluation Director, who we hired in June to oversee the entire process.
+Review of the data is the role of our Outcomes & Evaluation Director.

 How can the LA2050 community and other stakeholders help your proposal succeed?

 Technical infrastructure (computers etc.)